eddiechu/Event-Log-Load-Test/README.md

 When incident happen, huge Event Log generated, your SIEM / log collector can catch all of them?

-You may need the PowerShell code below to simulate and verify it
+You may simulate it in Windows PowerShell (Admin)

 ```
 #create event source